cowboyd/databook.js/README.md

 // visualization of said dataset. let dataset = new Dataset({

+  // Dataset does not emit events in the classical sense.
+Instead, it works by
+  // publishing a new, immutable version of its model in its entirety, any time
+  // there is a change of any significance.
+You can observe this state with a
+  // function.

+  observe: function(state) {
+    currentState = state;
+  },

   // the fetch function gets passed two parameters, `pageOffset` which says
   // which page in the whole dataset this request should fetch, and a `stats`
   // object which can be used to say things about the dataset as a whole (such